Chart Color Schemes

 Rockbank is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Rockbank has a high level of cultural diversity, with 47.9% of its population born overseas and 54.8% speaking a language other than English at home.
-Christianity is the predominant religion in Rockbank, comprising 41.1% of people.
-Notably, the 'Other' religion category makes up 14.5%, significantly higher than Greater Melbourne's average of 2.3%.
+Christianity is the predominant religion in Rockbank, making up 41.1% of the population.
+However, there is an overrepresentation in the 'Other' category, comprising 14.5%, significantly higher than Greater Melbourne's average of 2.3%.

 Frequently Asked Questions - Diversity